 Ready to buy your next home?
 As a prospective homebuyer — or as a real estate agent — you want to make sure you know what you need to qualify for a home loan.
 In order to prepare for this huge step, here is a home loan prequalification checklist.

-First, it's important to note that pre-qualification can be a good first step in the home buying process, though it's not required.
-If you're looking to get a mortgage, you'll want to get pre-qualified by a reputable lender first.
-This is an easy process, but it's important to remember it's not the same as being pre-approved for a mortgage — though some lenders may use these terms interchangeably.
-The process of pre-qualification takes a look at your numbers and can give you an idea of how much you may be approved for when applying for a mortgage.
+First, it's important to note that prequalification can be a good first step in the home-buying process.
+If you're looking to get a mortgage, you'll want to get prequalified by a reputable lender first.
+This is an easy process, but it's important to remember it's not the same as being pre-approved for a mortgage.
+(Some lenders may use these terms interchangeably.)
+The process of prequalification takes a look at your numbers and gives you an idea of how much you may be approved for when applying for a mortgage.
 The result isn't set in stone, but it's a good starting point, and we're happy to help you get started.

 In order to get prequalified for a home loan, here's what you will need:

 - Income – A lender wants to know how much you can reasonably afford for a mortgage given your current income.

-- Assets: On top of your income, a lender may want to know how your overall financial health is and know that you can handle a responsibility like a mortgage.
+- Assets – On top of your income, a lender may want to know how your overall financial health is to determine if you can handle a responsibility like a mortgage.

 - Debts – A lender wants to know how much debt you have and look at your overall debt-to-income ratio in order to assess what you may be able to afford.

 - Credit – A peek into your credit history can offer a lender an idea of how responsible and creditworthy you are.

-The good news is that with this information, you may be able to be pre-qualified by a lender and that this process may take place in person or by phone.
+The good news is that with this information, you may be able to be prequalified by a lender, and you can complete the process in-person or by phone.

 Having a prequalification letter can show that you're really serious about buying a home and can open doors in the home-buying process and make the mortgage process much easier.
 It can save you time and a lot of hassle so that you know what you can actually afford.